 Im looking foward to next Saturday after I get home!
 My much better half and I have signed up for a class in making stained glass.
 Its something we have both been interested in, and for some reason Ive grown more interested since I decided to join the Craft!

-Pine Lodge #642 in Kountze, TX wrote this and gave me permission to post it here.
+In the mean time, Brother J. Hulin from Pine Lodge #642 in Kountze, TX wrote this and gave me permission to post it here.
 I think its a wonder poem and well worth the time to read!

 by J. Hulin